Founding Investors · co-op.care Technologies LLC

 In a traditional startup, dilution is a zero-sum negotiation.
 In a cooperative, patron unit issuance to caregivers is a design feature: it is the mechanism that makes the turnover thesis real.
 When caregivers have genuine ownership, they stay.
 When they stay, families get continuity.
 When families get continuity, the business has 90-day, 180-day, and 12-month retention statistics no traditional agency can show a health system.
 The dilution is the moat.
 All investor members — co-founders and founding investors — accept this structure equally.
 There is no investor class that is protected from cooperative dilution, including the co-founders.

-Honest risk assessment
+Honest risk assessment — as of May 2026

 Timeline